kammitama5/kammitama5.github.io/_posts/2020-03-28-Saturday-March-28th.md

 - This was a model created by a student group at USC during [ACADIA](https://news.usc.edu/70069/attendance-at-acadia-architecture-conference-soars/) (in 2014, when I attended; I also had the privilege of attending the lecture by
 Zaha Hadid, meeting and speaking with Will Wright, and taking one of my first Python workshops ever with architect and designer [Marc Fornes](https://theverymany.com/)), in which 3D models were made using Rhino and then 3D printed.
-Could we make these kinds of topological meshes based on parametric modelling using Haskell?
+I can't believe I can still find articles like [this](https://news.usc.edu/69842/architects-and-designers-coming-to-usc-for-global-technology-conference/), which explain just how creative and exciting this conference was at the time.
+I still have a question; could we make these kinds of topological meshes based on parametric modelling using Haskell?
 - I had noticed that many of Zaha's architects, who held one of the most popular workshops, had backgrounds in programming.
 I guess that all of that had an influence on what I thought about programming, and my curiosity began.
  They were friendly to me, and some of them would say "I'm not really an architect; I just know programming".
 One of